eligrey/fragment-directives/README.md

 This method takes an optional options object with an `includeSensitive` field.
 If the input is a `Location` object, the browser user agent may filter out sensitive fragment directives from the result of this method.
 Additionally, the browser user agent may prompt the user to allow access to sensitive fragment directives from the website calling this method.

-If the browser user agent chooses to prompt the user for sensitive fragment directive access permission for the current origin, then the permission choice should be persisted for the origin during future visits until cleared.
+If the browser user agent chooses to prompt the user for sensitive fragment directive access permission for the current origin, then the permission choice should be persisted for this origin during future visits until cleared.

 ## Example use cases